-She had a diagnosis and treatment plan she received from Genesis but wanted a second opinion from the Mayo Clinic.
+She had a diagnosis and treatment plan she received from Genesis but sought a second opinion from the Mayo Clinic.

 “I’m originally from Wisconsin.
 When you live in Wisconsin, the Mayo Clinic is where you go when you have cancer,’’ she explained.
 “The people at the Mayo Clinic told me Genesis was suggesting exactly what they would do for me at the Mayo Clinic.
 They said I might as well be treated at home.’’

 Staff of the Genesis Cancer Care Institute and the Kenneth H. McKay Center for Breast Health provided treatment, support and information throughout Juehring’s journey.
 She had surgery, chemotherapy, radiation therapy and reconstructive surgery all at Genesis.